WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Cons:

 - No VPN, Feather, Apple Relay, Push Notifications or ChatGPT support

-### CFDNS Config Profile

-This configuration profile prevents revokes by blocking Apple's Certificate Servers.
-It also contains optional bonus features, including an OTA Update Blocker.

-Pros:

-- Supports VPNs, Feather, Apple Relay, Push Notifications and ChatGPT

-- Privacy oriented as can be

-Cons:

-- None

 ### What does the code mean in the Config Profiles?